 - A descriptive name, like “Calorie-TrackBot” for one that helps users build healthy eating habits, or “Book Club Bot” for one that offers book recommendations.
 The advantage of this naming style is that the user already understands the purpose of the bot before interacting with it.
 Although these names aren’t always quite as personable and approachable, the clarity they offer may appeal to some users.

 - A clever name, like Penny for a personal-finance advice chatbot, or PAM as a name for a bot that provides Prayer And Meditation tips.
 This type of chatbot name is best for businesses in fields like travel, fitness, food, or beauty, because they reflect a fun, casual style.
 They’re also good for brands in traditionally formal fields that want to make their topic easier to understand or more engaging, like a finance-advice chatbot for millennials.
-A clever name will also ensure that your bot stands out, and is likely to endear users to your brand and topic a bit more too.
+A clever name will also ensure that your bot stands out, and can make your brand and industry more approachable and interesting.

 Tips on how to choose the right name for your brand’s chatbot

-- Reflect the tone and style of your brand.
-Both the name and persona of your bot should match how your business normally communicates with prospects and customers.
-If your blog, social media pages, and customer support messages are full of puns and emoji, for example, it makes sense to give your bot a clever name and a casual persona.
-If not, you lose consistency, decrease brand recognition, and risk confusing your users.
+- Reflect the tone and style of your brand 📣 Both the name and persona of your bot should match your brand voice, or how your business normally communicates with prospects and customers.
+If your blog, social media pages, and customer support messages are full of puns and emoji, for example, it makes sense to give your Messenger bot a clever name and a casual persona.
+If not, you lose consistency, decrease brand recognition, and might confuse your users.

-- Be descriptive, but not boring.
-It’s not a bad idea to have the name for your chatbot offer a clue about its function, but avoid being overly descriptive and dry.
+- Be descriptive, but not boring 💤 It’s not a bad idea to have the name for your Facebook chatbot give a clue about its function, but avoid being too descriptive and dry.
 For example, “Travel Deals and Booking Bot” isn’t very engaging—but “Dr.Travel,” “Global Adventure Bot,” or “Hop, The Travel Agent” are ideas for names that get the same message across in a more interesting way.

-- Have your bot introduce itself.
-Especially if you give your bot a human-sounding name, users might be unsure as to whether they’re dealing with a bot or an actual person.
+- Have your bot introduce itself 🤖 Especially if you give your bot a human-sounding name, users might be unsure as to whether they’re dealing with a bot or an actual person.
 To avoid the resulting frustration or confusion, make sure your bot lets users know right away that it’s a bot.
-Then, if a human agent on your team takes over for your chatbot at any point, Chatfuel’s Persona feature will automatically let the user know.
-That way, they’re always aware of who exactly they’re speaking with.
+Then, if a human agent on your team takes over for your Messenger chatbot at any point, Chatfuel’s handover protocol will automatically let the user know.
+That way, they always know who they're chatting with.

 A bot by any other name…

-We’ll say it once more: What you name your chatbot doesn’t matter if the bot itself doesn’t assist users in a helpful way.
-However, if you’ve built a great bot, the perfect name might be just the finishing touch it needs to be even more engaging.
+We’ll say it again: What you name your chatbot doesn’t matter if the bot itself doesn’t assist users in a helpful way.
+But if you’ve built a great bot, the perfect name might be just the finishing touch it needs to be even more engaging.

 Don’t have a Messenger chat bot yet?
 No problem!
 It’s free and easy to get started with the Chatfuel platform—no coding knowledge or credit card required.
-Check out our how-to articles or our intro video to get started, or join our active Facebook community for tips, advice, and stories.
+Sign up for your free account today, and watch this quick tutorial to get oriented.
+When you're ready for unlimited users, priority support, and other perks, upgrade to Pro.